 School Cancellations or Delays - Severe weather conditions or temperatures, as well as power and water outages may require the cancellation of school.
-Parents will be notified via text, email and local news channels if Erie Day School classes have been cancelled or delayed.
+Parents are notified via text, email and local news channels if Erie Day School classes have been cancelled or delayed.
 There is a perception that Erie Day School follows the Millcreek School District cancellations.
 Any alliance depends on the number of students relying on public school transportation.

-Recess and Snacks - Because so many children eat a very early breakfast, our school day includes a 15-minute recess and snack time at 10:15 a.m.
-Students are encouraged to bring a nutritious snack from home to eat at this time.
-Students in Grades 4-8 may purchase healthy snacks at recess from the School Store at a cost of \$.50 per item.
-Please refer to the peanut/tree-nut guidelines on page 12 to plan your child's snack appropriately.
+Recess and Snacks - Because so many children eat a very early breakfast, our school day includes a 15-minute recess and snack time.
+Students are encouraged to bring a nutritious snack from home or pay for Food First Culinary Service to provide a snack to eat at this time.
+Please refer to the peanut/tree-nut guidelines to plan your child's snack appropriately.
 In respect to our numbers of students with allergies, Erie Day School children and teachers do their best to maintain a nut-free environment.